The Child, Adolescent and Family Multicultural Externship provides an

 with children and adolescents.

-• To learn to use DSM-IV as applicable in the assessment of child
+• To learn to use DSM-V as applicable in the assessment of child

 and adolescent problems.

-• To learn to conduct an efficient and thorough psychiatric evaluation
+• To learn to conduct an efficient and thorough intake evaluation

 on a child or adolescent and to use this information in the development